translate/pootle/docs/server/fabric_commands.rst

 This command:

 - Runs ``syncdb --noinput`` to create the database schema
-- Runs :pc:`initdb` to populate the standard schema objects
+- Runs :djadmin:`initdb` to populate the standard schema objects
 - Runs :ref:`migrate <commands#migrate>` to bring the database schema
   up to the latest version